neilgee/genesischild-mobile-first/readme.md

 - 'Read More' link is enabled on post excerpts
 - Comments header changed to 'Leave a Comment'
 - HTML Tags and Attributes is removed from comments
-- The font 'Open Sans' is enqueued from Google Fonts in functions.php
+- The font 'Open Sans' is enqueued from Google Fonts in scripts-styles.php
 - Author name removed in Post Meta for posts
 - SVG support for uploads and fallbacks can use PNG format fallback filed in same directory
 - Beaver Builder full width CSS styles added - leaves header and footer elements intact but full width for inner page.
 - 'Open Sans' Google font is enabled and set to the default
-- Genesis Theme defaults now in */includes*
+- Genesis Theme defaults now in */includes/theme-defaults.php*
 - Generic landing page added

+###Modular Approach
+At the top of functions.php there a number of include files that you can comment/uncomment for adding functionality.
+- customize.php contains all the Customizer options.
+- output.php renders the Customizer options CSS
+- responsive-menu.php adds the Genesis Responsive Menu
+- scripts-styles.php contains all JS and CSS files for inclusion
+- theme-defaults.php contains all the theme defaults
+- widgets.php contains all the widgets that need to be registered
+- woocommerce.php contains all the woocommerce functionality, commented out snippets included
+- class-featured-custom-post-type-widget.php widget for the Genesis Featured Custom posts
+- plugins.php is only used by me which contains a list of installable plugins via TPGMA

 Download the zip rename the theme '**genesischild-mobile-first**' - place this theme in your WordPress installation **"/wp-content/themes/"** and activate in WordPress Dashboard